 Nerves in the foot can become compressed for many reasons, including:

 Poorly fitting shoes.
-Shoes that are too tight, which don't have enough room in the toe box, or are laced too tight can cause the nerves in the foot to become compressed.
+Shoes that are too tight, don't have enough room in the toe box or are laced too tight can cause the nerves in the foot to become compressed.
 Thick socks may be another culprit.

 Scar tissue.
 Occasionally, a nerve that is repeatedly compressed becomes thickened and develops scar tissue.
 This is called a neuroma; the most common neuroma is between the second and third base of the toes, and is called a Morton's neuroma.

-Foot numbness, especially heel and base of the foot numbness, may also be caused by compression of the sciatic nerve, a large nerve that runs from the spine down the back of the leg.
-This nerve may be compressed by a herniated/slipped disk, or by muscles that overlie the nerve.
+Foot numbness, especially heel and base-of-foot numbness, may also be caused by compression of the sciatic nerve, a large nerve that runs from the spine down the back of the leg.
+This nerve may be compressed by a herniated/slipped disk or by muscles that overlie the nerve.

 If these steps don't alleviate your foot numbness, a trip to a foot and ankle specialist, orthopedic surgeon or sports medicine doctor may be in order.
 The specialist will ask about your medical history, to rule out any diseases that may be causing your foot numbness.
-He may obtain X-rays and examine your foot to try to identify the source of the nerve compression.
-He may prescribe special shoe inserts, anti-inflammatory medications, or special exercises.
-Occasionally, more severe cases of foot numbness, including numbness caused by a neuroma, may need treatment with injections to the nerve, or with surgery.
+She may obtain X-rays and examine your foot to try to identify the source of the nerve compression.

 She may prescribe special shoe inserts, anti-inflammatory medications or special exercises.
 Occasionally, more severe cases of foot numbness, including numbness caused by a neuroma, may need treatment with injections to the nerve or with surgery.